-Pre-requisites: PSY 101 with a minimum grade of C or SOC 101 with a minimum grade of C
+Pre-requisites: PSY 101 with a minimum grade of C or SOC 101 with a minimum grade of C or SOC 108 with a minimum grade of C

 PSY 250 Theory/Prac./Couns./Psychothe.
 (3 Credits)

 This course will present the current theories and practices used in counseling and psychotherapy.
 It will cover topics such as ethical issues and therapies such as psychodynamic, cognitive behavioral, group, and peer self-help groups.